Help Desk

 Several system settings in macOS are managed by IT, and not modifiable.
 They include:

-Screensaver settings for projection computers in classrooms will not be modified.
-Other specialized computer setups (control booth computers, etc) will have alternate screen saver settings as needed.
+Screensaver settings for specialized computer setups (control booth computers, projection computers in the classroom, etc.) will have alternate screen saver settings as needed.

 Endpoint detection and response (EDR)